Dibora12/Prologix-Product-and-logistics-management-system/README.md

-# 🚚 Prologix – Product and Logistics Management System
+# 🚚 **Prologix – Product and Logistics Management System**

-## 🌍 Overview
+## 🌍 **Overview**

-**Prologix** is a full-featured **Product and Logistics Management System** designed to simplify and automate the process of managing goods, tracking shipments, and monitoring deliveries in real-time.
+**Prologix** is an intelligent, full-featured **Product and Logistics Management System** built to streamline and automate logistics operations, from inventory tracking to real-time delivery monitoring.

-It combines **inventory management**, **route tracking**, and **delivery analytics** to help businesses optimize operations, reduce delays, and ensure transparency across the supply chain.
+It provides businesses with **a centralized dashboard** to manage products, monitor shipments, analyze delivery performance, and ensure transparency across the entire supply chain.

-Built with modern web technologies, Prologix provides a **dashboard for admins**, **live tracking for drivers**, and **real-time logistics visualization** using interactive maps.
+With **real-time route visualization**, **inventory analytics**, and **automated reporting**, Prologix bridges the gap between logistics coordination and operational efficiency — empowering organizations to make faster, data-driven decisions.

 ---

-## ✨ Key Features
+## ✨ **Key Features**

-### 🏢 Product Management
+### 🏢 Product & Inventory Management
-- Add, edit, and delete product details.
+- Add, edit, and delete product details effortlessly.
-- Manage stock levels, categories, and warehouse assignments.
+- Track stock levels and categorize products by warehouse or location.
-- Generate automatic product IDs and batch numbers.
+- Generate automatic product IDs and batch numbers for organization.
+- Receive alerts for low inventory levels or stockouts.

 ### 🚛 Logistics & Delivery Management
-- Assign drivers and vehicles to specific delivery routes.
+- Assign drivers and vehicles to specific routes with ease.
-- Monitor shipment status (Pending, In Transit, Delivered).
+- Track shipment status: *Pending*, *In Transit*, or *Delivered*.
-- View estimated delivery times and route progress.
+- View estimated delivery times and optimize delivery schedules.
+- Get delivery summaries with timestamps and driver details.

 ### 🗺️ Real-Time Map Tracking
-- Integrated with **Leaflet.js** for dynamic truck movement visualization.
+- Integrated with **Leaflet.js** for dynamic route visualization.
+- Live truck movement tracking with GPS coordinates.
-- Displays live routes from source to destination.
+- Displays the full route from origin to destination.
-- Supports real-time location updates and route animation.
+- Real-time updates and route animation for accurate delivery insights.

 ### 📊 Analytics & Reports
+- Comprehensive dashboards with logistics performance metrics.
-- Monthly logistics and delivery performance reports.
+- Monthly and weekly reports for shipments, deliveries, and warehouse activity.
-- Inventory turnover and warehouse efficiency statistics.
+- Inventory turnover ratios and delivery success rates.
-- Export data in PDF or Excel format.
+- Export reports in **PDF** or **Excel** format for presentations or audits.

 ### 🔐 Authentication & Security
-- Secure login system for Admins, Managers, and Drivers.
+- Secure user login system with role-based access control.
-- Role-based access control.
+- Supports Admin, Manager, and Driver roles.
-- JWT-based authentication for backend API security.
+- JWT-based authentication and protected backend APIs.
+- Data validation and error handling for safe, consistent operations.

 ---

-## 🧠 Tech Stack
+## 🧠 **Tech Stack**

 | Category | Technology |
 |-----------|-------------|